 The Love of Life Campaign is currently celebrating their 18th year in support of the Women’s Imaging Center at Indiana Regional Medical Center (IRMC).
 Through the generous donations and fundraising from the Love of Life Campaign, the Women’s Imaging Center has been able to update and now plans to upgrade technologies for patients, as well as provide support to Birdie’s Closet.
 The Love of Life proceeds have provided digital mammography and imaging to IRMC and all of IRMC’s satellite locations.
 IRMC is also proud to offer Tomosynthesis (3D Mammography) at IRMC’s main campus, as well as our IRMC at Chestnut Ridge location in Blairsville.
 Without the generous support from the community, none of these technologies or care items provided by Birdie’s closet would be available to the community.

 Supporting the Love of Life Campaign this year means allowing for the purchase of a Magseed®.
 Magseed localisation is the technique developed to allow radiologists and surgeons to mark and remove small and early stage breast cancers with incredible precision.
 Further providing for the most up-to-date medical technology and the safest and most accurate patient diagnoses.
 Donate to the Love of Life campaign.

-We are so happy to report that the 2021 Columbus Day Golf Outing was able to raise over $96,000 to go towards the IRMC Cancer Center in partnership with UPMC Hillman Cancer Center transportation van.
+We are so happy to report that the 2022 Columbus Day Golf Outing was able to raise over $108,000 to go towards the IRMC Cancer Center in partnership with UPMC Hillman Cancer Center transportation van.
 Each year this van transports patients to and from their radiation/chemotherapy treatments at no cost.
 The transportation van has served over 8,460 patients since June 2009.
 Without the support of our golfers, this would not be possible.
 We would like to thank all of you for your continued support towards this wonderful cause.
-We can't wait to see you on October 10th!
-More information available here.
+Save the date for 2023: Monday, October 9, 2023

 More ways to give